-The purpose of Finnvera's Compliance function is to ensure that the organisation operates in accordance with rules and internal operating principles.
+Finnvera's Compliance function ensures that the organisation operates in accordance with key regulations and internal operating principles.

 Compliance is a second line of defence function independent of the business operations which regularly reports on its observations to the company's Management Group, the Board's Risk Committee and the Board of Directors.
 The Compliance function assists the organisation's management and other functions in managing the risks associated with non-compliance with rules.
 To this end, the Compliance function provides proactive legal monitoring, control and consulting.
 The added value produced by the Compliance function is not limited to the management of the legal risk.
 It also increases the transparency of operations, thereby helping to sustain the trust of the owner, clients and markets.